“I shop at expensive convenience stores and I don’t cook from scratch”

 The store round the corner may be more expensive on some items but we don’t always buy them there.
 At the same time, some items work out cheaper or the same price as a supermarket – plus we don’t need to pay for travel.
 And actually, the Tesco Express up the road is MORE expensive than the smaller convenience store as it doesn’t carry a full range of the cheaper items (if any) so you nearly always have to buy branded.

-As an added bonus, the convenience store also do a loyalty scheme so I can collect points as well, but….
+As an added bonus, the convenience store also runs a loyalty scheme so I can collect points as well, but….

 We don’t obsess about collecting loyalty points